vanamsrikanth/Data-Science-Blog-Post-Based-on-FIFA_19-Data/README.md

   #### 5. Licensing, Authors, and Acknowledgements

   # 1. Installation

     There should be no necessary libraries to run the code here other then Anaconda distribution of Python.
-The code should run with no issues using Python versions 3
+The code should run with no issues using Python versions 3.

 ## packages used in this project are:

    ### numpy
    ### panda
    ### seaborn
-   ### glob
    ### sklearn
    ### matplotlib

+# 2. Project Motivation

+In this project i chosen FIFA 2019 dataset, which is taken from Kaggle, To solve bellow questions.
+    Q1.
+Age distribution among the players in this FIFA_19 dataset.
+    Q2.
+What are the best clubs according to the given dataset based upon player's present market value.
+    Q3.
+The country with most number of foodball players in FIFA_2019 dataset.
+    Q4.
+Correlation between Some of the attributes like Age, Overall, Potential, Position, Club, Nationality, Special vs Value/Wage